M-Josephine/python_global_warming_project/README.md

-# global_warming_project
-Wild Code School project / 2020
+# Training Project (Wild Code School, 2020): Global Warming

-The objective of this project was to explore open data in order to study the climate change and its consequences.
-The project has been made with python (mostly numpy, pandas, matplotlib, seaborn and plotly).
+This project aimed to leverage open data sources in order to investigate climate change and its associated impacts.
+It was developed using the Python programming language, relying on the NumPy, Pandas, Matplotlib, Seaborn, and Plotly libraries.